 Assignment: The intern will analyze the most recent Annual Yearly Progress (AYP) report and data for the building.
 The review should look particularly at the cells for the various sub groups such as ethnicity, special education, and poverty.
 In many schools the information in the subgroup cells will make the difference between making adequate annual progress and not making adequate annual progress.
 Sometimes a single additional student passing or failing makes the difference between making AYP and not making AYP.
 The intern should focus particularly on subgroups that are just over the passing or just under the passing point.
 The cells that a right on the border, as is the case in many schools, could easily flip the other way the following year and turn a positive to a negative and a negative to a positive.
-Some subgroup cells may have insufficient number of students so that the subgroup is excluded from the AYP report because of the small numbers of students.
+Some subgroup cells may have insufficient number of students so that the subgroup is excluded from the AYP calculation.
+The intern should also look at the data for these cells even though they are not included in the AYP report because of the small numbers of students.
 The intern should investigate why particular subgroups are failing AYP or on the margin for possibly failing AYP.
 Based upon this analysis the intern should develop appropriate strategies for dealing with all of the problematic subgroup cells.